Tai106/finance-budget-tracker/README.md

 * This application allows it's users to track their money both online and offline.

 # User Story
-  AS AN avid traveler
+  As an avid traveler
-  I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling.
+  I want to be able to track my withdrawals and deposits with or without a data/internet connection So that my account balance is accurate when I am traveling.

 # Acceptance Critera
  GIVEN a budget tracker without an internet connection